Vino Nobile di Montepulciano DOCG

 - The appellation is divided into 12 Pievi (geographic sub-units), reflecting meaningful differences in soil and microclimate

 Prugnolo Gentile, the local Sangiovese clone, forms the backbone of every Vino Nobile, comprising at least 70% of the blend and frequently 100% in top bottlings.
 It contributes the signature combination of bright red fruit, firm but fine tannins, and vibrant acidity.
 Canaiolo Nero, historically used alongside Sangiovese to soften structure and add floral notes, remains a permitted secondary variety.
-Other authorized red and white grapes may be used up to the 30% ceiling, excluding Malvasia del Chianti.
+Other authorised red and white grapes may be used up to the 30% ceiling, excluding Malvasia del Chianti; white varieties are capped at 10% of the blend.
 In youth, Vino Nobile shows cherry, plum, violet, and earthy spice with bright acidity; with age it develops tobacco, leather, dried herbs, and forest floor complexity.
 The Riserva designation, requiring three years of aging, produces more structured and concentrated expressions.
 The lighter Rosso di Montepulciano DOC, from the same grape blend with shorter aging, offers an approachable, earlier-drinking introduction to the terroir.

 - Prugnolo Gentile (Sangiovese): minimum 70%, often 100% in top wines; smaller berries, high acidity and tannin, excellent aging potential